Amr-Shah33n/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles shell script to display current directory contents in a long format 4-listmorefiles shell script to display in long fromat current directory contents, including hidden files 5-listfilesdigitonly shell script to display current directory content in long format with user and group IDs displayed numerically
+6-firstdirectory shell script to create a directory in a specified path